Best Overend: Koornong School

 The Koornong School was established in 1939 by Clive (1908–1977) and Janet (1911–1992) Nield, inspired by the natural and artistic milieu of Warrandyte.
 Despite the uncertainties posed by the war in Europe, the Nields envisioned a modern, self-governing school set amidst the eucalypt bushland along the Yarra River in Warrandyte North.
-Their aim was to create a free-thinking educational environment, with architecture reflecting their belief that learning spaces are integral to a child’s development.
+Their aim was to create a free-thinking educational environment, with architecture reflecting their belief that learning spaces are integral to a child's development.

 Best Overend was chosen to design buildings that aligned with this progressive educational concept.
 He used flat or skillion roof buildings, external studwork, and stone chimneys, all arranged organically within the bush setting by the river.
 Students actively contributed to the construction of key facilities, including an art studio, a swimming pool, and a dining room.
-However, wartime restrictions and financial mismanagement created significant challenges, culminating in the school’s closure in 1947.
+However, wartime restrictions and financial mismanagement created significant challenges, culminating in the school's closure in 1947.
 The experiment ended amidst chronic financial difficulties following the Second World War.
-Tragically, many of the original buildings were destroyed by bushfires in 1962.
+Tragically, many of the original buildings were destroyed by bushfires in 1962, but the skillion roofed headmasters house survives.